Home care incorporates a wide range of services delivered by trained, licensed professionals in a patient’s home.

-Assisting Hands Caregivers, or “certified home health aides”, provide one-on-one care for clients in Mercer, Monmouth and Ocean counties that focuses on safety at home, activities of daily living and quality of life.
+It is customized to what the patient’s needs are and the physician’s orders post-hospitalization or upon discharge from a rehabilitation facility.
+Assisting Hands Caregivers, or “certified home health aides”, provide one-on-one care for patients that is focused on safety at home, activities of daily living and quality of life.
 They are supervised by our director of nursing.

 Numerous types of care are available, and all can work together to provide the maximum benefit to the patient and best outcomes while the patient is safe in the comfort of their own home.

-- Registered Nurses (RNs) have additional education and licensure than LPNs and provide skilled medical services beyond those that home health aides, CNAs and LPNs offer.
-Nurses can conduct an assessment to determine the care needed and monitor the patient’s condition.
-They perform hands-on procedures such as changing wound dressings, inserting catheters and IV lines, and giving injections.
-While Assisting Hands Serving Mercer, Monmouth and Ocean Counties does not offer medical services, Stephen Hoelle, RN-BC, our director of nursing and a registered nurse with an extensive medical-surgical and dementia care background, oversees our CHHAs in the field, monitors each patient’s plan of care and is available as a resource.
+Registered Nurses (RNs) have additional education and licensure than LPNs and provide skilled medical services beyond those that home health aides, CNAs and LPNs offer.
+While Assisting Hands Serving Mercer, Monmouth and Ocean Counties does not offer medical services, Miriam "Mimi" Barroso, RN, BSN, is our on-staff, full-time director of nursing.
+She oversees our CHHAs in the field, monitors each patient’s plan of care and is available as a resource for families.

 Other professionals in the patient care area include:

 Certified Nursing Aides(CNAs or NACs) are health aides who have received more specialized training and are working in facilities.
 In New Jersey, CNA’s are not allowed to do in-home care.